aaron-smits/playwright-report-demo/README.md

 # playwright-report-demo
-Publish your Playwright report to github pages
+- Publish your Playwright report to GitHub Pages

 See `.gitub/workflows/playwright.yml`

+- Publish your Playwright report to S3 bucket